JRCSTU/CO2MPAS-TA/doc/glossary.rst

         :math:`[\frac{N}{{kmh}^2}]`.

     ``vehicle_mass.WLTP-L``
-        Simulated inertia applied during the WLTP-H test on the dyno [kg].
+        Simulated inertia applied during the WLTP-L test on the dyno [kg].
+        It should reflect correction for rotational mass mr as foreseen by WLTP regulation for 1-axle chassis dyno testing.
+(Regulation 2017/1151; Sub-Annex 4; paragraph 2.5.3)

     ``f0.WLTP-L``
         Set the F0 road load coefficient for WLTP-L. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.